isomerpages/moe-nationaljc/_admissions/JC Joint Admissions.md

 <p>You may be called up for auditions, trials or interviews by the respective
 teachers-in-charge.</p>
 <p>For information about subject combinations and pre-requisites, you may
-refer to this&nbsp;<a href="https://moe-nationaljc-staging.netlify.app/senior-high/subject-combinations/" rel="noopener noreferrer nofollow" target="_blank">webpage</a>.
+refer to this&nbsp;<a href="https://www.nationaljc.moe.edu.sg/senior-high/subject-combinations/" rel="noopener noreferrer nofollow" target="_blank">webpage</a>.
 If you have plans to read a subject that requires a qualifying test, please note that all qualifying tests will be administered on&nbsp;<strong>6 February (Thurs), 3 pm to 6 pm</strong>.
 Applicants who put in the appeal by 5 February (Wed) 5.00 pm&nbsp;and&nbsp;are shortlisted will be notified if you are to come for the qualifying test.
 There will be no make-up qualifying test/re-test after 6 February (Thurs).</p>
-<p><strong>Successful applicants will be notified of the outcome of your appeal application by phone call, latest by 7 February 2025 (Fri), 12 pm.</strong>&nbsp;You
+<p><strong>Successful applicants will be notified of the outcome of your appeal application by phone call, latest by 10 February 2025 (Mon), 12 pm.</strong>&nbsp;You
 will be required to bring along your GCE ‘O’ Level results slip (original hard copy) and Form A (soft copy, or printed).</p>
 <p><strong>Important notes:</strong>